-Ideally, consent should be gained from the student first, however, there may be instances when information must be shared, such as students up to the age of 16 who are in danger of harm.
+Ideally, consent should be gained from the student first, however, there may be instances when information must be shared, such as students up to the age of 16 who are at immediate risk of harm (either to themselves or a posing a risk to others).

 It is important to also safeguard staff emotional wellbeing.
-By sharing disclosures with a colleague this ensures one single member of staff isn't solely responsible for the student.
-This also ensures continuity of care should staff absence occur and provides opportunities for ideas and support.
+By sharing disclosures with a colleague - which in this case, should be the DSL or a DDSL - this ensures one single member of staff isn't solely responsible for the student.
+In most This also ensures continuity of care should staff absence occur and provides opportunities for ideas and support.

 Parents must always be informed, but students may choose to tell their parents themselves.
-The school intends to make parents/carers aware on the same day.
+If necessary, staff will provide emotional support to a child sharing this information with their parents/carers.